 Under the Bridge Welding Code, welder qualification is the responsibility of the fabricator.
 Fabricators have a high interest in the qualification of welders because welders who lack proper skills create costly defects.
 The fabricator administers qualification testing in accordance with clause 5 part B of the Bridge Welding Code.
 The fabricator conducts tests and maintains test records per the code (clause 5.21.7); the records are made available to the owner for review upon request.
-The code does not require approval of the qualifications by the owner, and in practice, qualification documentation is usually not submitted to the owner; rather, proper welder qualification is usually verified by the owner's inspector through review of qualification documentation by testing or by continued production welding).
+The code does not require approval of the qualifications by the owner, and in practice, qualification documentation is usually not submitted to the owner; rather, proper welder qualification is usually verified by the owner's inspector through review of qualification documentation and random observations of qualification practices (whether qualification by testing or by continued production welding).